 We face various risks and uncertainties related to doing business in China.
 Our business operations are primarily conducted in China, and we are subject to complex and evolving PRC laws and regulations.
-For example, we face risks associated with regulatory approvals on offshore offerings, antimonopoly regulatory actions, regulations on the use of variable interest entities, and oversight on cybersecurity and data privacy, as well as the lack of inspection on our auditors by the Public Company Accounting Oversight Board, or the PCAOB, which may impact our ability to conduct certain businesses, accept foreign investments, or list and conduct offerings on a United States or other foreign exchange.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
+For example, we face risks associated with regulatory approvals on offshore offerings, anti-monopoly regulatory actions, regulations on the use of variable interest entities, and oversight on cybersecurity and data privacy, as well as the lack of inspection on our auditors by the Public Company Accounting Oversight Board, or the PCAOB, which may impact our ability to conduct certain businesses, accept foreign investments, or list and conduct offerings on a United States or other foreign exchange.
+These risks could subject us and the VIEs to severe penalties, including being prohibited from continuing operations, which could materially and adversely affect us and the VIEs' business, financial condition, and results of operations, and/or the value of our ADSs, or could significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause the value of our ADSs to significantly decline or become worthless.
 For a detailed description of risks related to doing business in China, "Item 3.
 Key Information - D. Risk Factors - Risks Related to Doing Business in the PRC."